PrEP Quick Guide

 What are the medication options for PrEP?

-Currently, two oral fixed-dose combinations and one long-acting injectable medication are FDA-approved for use as PrEP:
+Currently, two oral fixed-dose combinations and two long-acting injectable medications are FDA-approved for use as PrEP:

 • Oral tenofovir disoproxil fumarate (TDF)/emtricitabine (FTC)